360.859.9090 | 503.405.4300

 Wasps are usually smaller than hornets, often measuring up to an inch in length.
 Their colors include brown, black, and yellow, with alternating stripes on their abdomens.
 Wasps will sometimes consume proteins, including those from smaller insects, as well as feed on nectar and pollen from flowering plants.

 Hornets, the larger of the two creatures, can measure up to one-and-a-half inches.
-Their colors are slightly more diverse than the wasps, including not only yellow and black, but also brown, reddish brown, and even white.
+Their colors are slightly more diverse than the wasps, including not only yellow and black, but also brown, reddish-brown, and even white.
 They also will consume other smaller insects and types of larvae, but aren’t known to consume pollen and nectar.

 The nests of wasps and hornets are very similar to one another, and like yellow jackets and many other social insects, consist of the same queen, worker, and male hierarchy.
 The impressive thing about these nests is how they’re created.
 Workers will take organic materials, usually plant matter or dead, dried wood, and combine it with their saliva, creating a building material that is very paper-like when it dries.

 Their nests are built in areas with the intent of protecting themselves from predators, but are usually easier to find than yellow jackets’.
 You’ll commonly find their nests in higher up spaces like eaves, under patio roofs, attached to overhead piping, high tree limbs, or on the underside of overhead decking.
+These creatures usually aren’t the aggressors, but let us be clear, they are aggressive.
+If they feel threatened, they will attack and try to sting you.

 If you see nests on your home or around your property, it’s incredibly important to call for professional attention in having their nests removed.
 As a standard part of our service, we not only treat your nuisance pests, but we also will remove the nests.